Power-Maverick/PowerPlatform-VSCode-ExtensionPack/README.md

 The [PCF Builder](https://marketplace.visualstudio.com/items?itemName=danish-naglekar.pcf-builder) extension helps with initializing, building and testing Power Apps Component Framework components.

+### Power Platform Connector Snippets

+The [Power Platform Connector](https://marketplace.visualstudio.com/items?itemName=DanielLaskewitz.power-platform-connectors) extension helps you develop Power Platform Connectors.
+It provides snippets to help you develop custom connectors more easily.
+The snippets contains all the properties that you need and the samples in the snippets will adhere to best practices.

 ## ✨ Contributing

 Please submit issues with the extensions against the extension itself.